bprzybylski/IB-CS-GeS/content/external-assessment/paper-1/_index.md

 ## Grade boundaries

 Computer science course has a variety of assessment components.
-Paper 1 is marked using a markscheme and assigned a numerical mark by the external examiner.
+Paper 1 is marked using markschemes and assigned a numerical mark by the external examiner.
 Grade boundaries are then applied to determine the overall grade on the 1-7 scale for this component.

 {{< hint info >}}
 These boundaries have no impact on your final grade.
 However, they may be used to estimate the difficulty of the component.